george43g/better-firebase-functions/README.md

 If you need both files, then you can optionally change their names to use camelCase or use a dash `-` (which are also automatically converted to camelCase) leaving only the dot in .js.

+#### Node 8

+If you are using Firebase Functions in Node v8, then the master branch will not work with default settings.
+The funcNameFromRelPath method uses a dependency called `camelCase` which crashes in v8.
+There is a specific branch for Node v8 called `node8` that can be installed via `npm install git@github.com:gramstr/better-firebase-functions.git#node8`

 ## Contribute